 Ataxic Respiration - Considerably decreases the Fatigue you get after a Blink.
 Useful for intense Chases that require you to be on the Survivor at all times to get a hit.

-Dead By Daylight The Nurse Killer Guide: Tips and Tricks
+Dead By Daylight The Nurse tips and tricks

 - The Nurse is slower than a Survivor with a Movement Speed of 3.85m/s, so unless you have the Matchbox or Spasmodic Breath add-on I don’t recommend just blindly chasing Survivors without using your Blinks.